Report: Mueller probe expands to Democratic lobbyist Tony Podesta's Russia dealings

 CLINTON CAMPAIGN GLOSSING OVER ITS OWN RUSSIA CONNECTIONS

-According to Monday’s NBC News report, Manafort organized a PR campaign for a pro-Ukraine nonprofit called the European Centre for a Modern Ukraine (ECMU).
+According to Monday’s NBC News report, Manafort organized a PR campaign for a pro-Ukraine nonprofit called the European Centre for a Modern Ukraine (ECMU), which reportedly was backed by a pro-Russia party.
 The Podesta Group reportedly was one of many firms that worked on the campaign.

 According to NBC News, Mueller's team began looking at Podesta and his company and is now pursuing a criminal inquiry into whether the company violated the Foreign Agents Registration Act (FARA).

 Under FARA, people in the United States who lobby on behalf of foreign entities must register through the Justice Department as a foreign agent and disclose their work.

-"[The firm] is cooperating fully with the Special Counsel's office and has taken every possible step to provide documentation that confirms timely compliance,” the Podesta Group reportedly said in a statement.
-“In all of our client engagements, the Podesta Group conducts due diligence and consults with appropriate legal experts to ensure compliance with disclosure regulations at all times — and we did so in this case."
+Podesta's firm eventually filed a registration for the ECMU work, after the media reported on the business and Congress started asking questions.

+But in a statement on Monday, a spokesperson for The Podesta Group claimed the company was in compliance -- citing a series of FARA filings dating back years -- and is “fully” cooperating with the special counsel’s office.

+“The Podesta Group fully disclosed its representation of the European Centre for a Modern Ukraine (ECFMU), and complied with FARA by filing under the lobbying disclosure act over five years ago and within weeks of starting our work,” the spokesperson said.
+“Any insinuation to the contrary is false.
+The Podesta Group has fully cooperated with the Special Counsel’s office and taken every possible step to provide documentation that confirms compliance with the law.
+Based on our due diligence and on the recommendation of definitive legal experts, the firm immediately filed the appropriate public disclosures of its representation of the ECFMU over five years ago, and in eight subsequent public filings.”

+The spokesperson said the work for ECMU “was in support of Ukraine’s admission to the EU, a position supported by foreign policy experts at the time.
+The ECFMU provided formal certification that it was neither funded by nor directed by a government or political party.”

-Tony Podesta and a representative for his company did not respond to a request for comment from Fox News on Monday.
-The special counsel’s office also declined to comment on whether Mueller’s team is investigating Podesta and his firm.
+The special counsel’s office declined to comment on whether Mueller’s team is investigating Tony Podesta and his firm.
+John Podesta left the company years ago.

 The development, though, would speak to how the Mueller probe may be expanding well beyond the original focus on Russian meddling in the 2016 election and potential collusion with Trump associates -- ensnaring Democratic figures in the process.